-While we were profitable on a GAAP basis in prior quarters, we have experienced losses in the past.
+We have experienced losses in the past and in the three months ended March 31, 2007 and the fiscal year ended December 31, 2006.
 We may not achieve and thereafter maintain profitability if our revenue increases more slowly than we expect or not at all.
 In addition, virtually all of our operating expenses are fixed in the short term, so any shortfall in anticipated revenue in a given period could significantly reduce our operating results below expectations.
-Our accumulated deficit was \$13.5 million as of September 30, 2006.
+Our accumulated deficit was \$16.8 million as of March 31, 2007.
 We expect to continue to incur significant expenses in connection with: